Drone advances in Ukraine could bring dawn of killer robots | Technology

 “If we are not careful, they are going to proliferate much more easily than nuclear weapons,” said Walsh, author of “Machines Behaving Badly.”
 “If you can get a robot to kill one person, you can get it to kill a thousand.”
 Scientists also worry about AI weapons being repurposed by terrorists.
 In one feared scenario, the US military spends hundreds of millions writing code to power killer drones.
 Then it gets stolen and copied, effectively giving terrorists the same weapon.

-The global public is concerned.
-An Ipsos survey done for Human Rights Watch in 2019 found that 61 per cent of adults across 26 countries oppose the use of lethal autonomous weapons systems.

-To date, the Pentagon has neither clearly defined “autonomous weapon” nor authorised a single such weapon for use by US troops, said Allen, the former Defence Department official.
+To date, the Pentagon has neither clearly defined “autonomous weapon” nor authorized a single such weapon for use by U.S. troops, said Allen, the former Defense Department official.
 Any proposed system must be approved by the chairman of the Joint Chiefs of Staff and two undersecretaries.

-Multiple countries, and every branch of the US military, are developing drones that can attack in deadly synchronised swarms, according to Kallenborn, the George Mason researcher.
+Multiple countries, and every branch of the US military, are developing drones that can attack in deadly synchronized swarms, according to Kallenborn, the George Mason researcher.

 So will future wars become a fight to the last drone?
 That's what Putin predicted in a 2017 televised chat with engineering students: “When one party's drones are destroyed by drones of another, it will have no other choice but to surrender.”